getsentry/sentry-docs/src/collections/_documentation/sdks/javascript/config-js-intro/lazy-load-sentry.md

 title: Lazy Loading Sentry
 excerpt: ""
 ---
-# Lazy Loading Sentry

-We recommend using our bundled CDN version for the browser as explained in [installation](sdks/javascript) instructions for our JavaScript SDK.
+We recommend using our bundled CDN version for the browser as explained in the [installation](sdks/javascript/index.md) instructions for our JavaScript SDK.
 In addition, if you want to use `defer`, you can, though any errors that occur in scripts that execute before the SDK script executes won’t be caught (because the SDK won’t be initialized yet).
 If you opt to use `defer`, you’ll need to:

 1. Place the script tag for the browser SDK first
 2. Mark it, and all of your other scripts, `defer` (but not `async`), which will guarantee that it’s executed before any of the others.